 In literature, ambiguity allows different readers to find different meanings, and it allows an individual reader to weigh different possibilities.

 Some students find this difficult to deal with, especially if they want clear-cut answers or meanings.
 These students might remember, however, that life in general has a great deal of ambiguity – from the nature of things like light or gravity to the right or correct way to think, act, or believe.
-One way of dealing with ambiguity is to decide on one meaning and then show why it's the most probable.
-This should appeal to students who value clarity, since they will be engaging in the process of making one particular meaning clear by showing how it makes more sense than the other meanings.
+If you have difficulty with ambiguity, you might try deciding on one meaning and then showing why it's the most probable.
+You can make one particular meaning clear by showing how it makes more sense than other meanings.

 Example: The Eagles

-In "Life in the Fast Lane" (1976), the poet makes extensive use of space — especially a mirror and driving a car — to explore the dangers of a reckless and hedonistic lifestyle:
+In "Life in the Fast Lane" (1976), the poet makes extensive use of ambiguous and metaphoric spaces to explore the dangers of a reckless and hedonistic lifestyle:

 There were lines on the mirror, lines on her face.